 Earth station transmitter power and stability present no serious technical problems.
 Transmit powers and e.i.r.p. will depend on a number of factors such as the frequency of operation, antenna size, data rates, and spacecraft receive system characteristics.

-For near-Earth operations, effective isotropic radiated powers as high as 60 dBW are used for communication channels with high data rate requirements, contingency operations, and lunar missions.
-For most deep-space missions, e.i.r.p. as high as 110 dBW are required.
+For near-Earth operations, effective isotropically radiated powers as high as 60 dBW are used for communication channels with high data rate requirements, contingency operations, and lunar missions.
+For most deep-space missions, e.i.r.p. as high as 121 dBW are required.
 Earth station e.i.r.p. towards the horizon is restricted per Article 21 of the RR.
 Additional restrictions are required on a case-by-case basis to comply with earth station coordination requirements and procedures.

 1.3.2 Space segment